thewca/wca-regulations/wca-regulations_2012.md

 - 5a) Examples of puzzle defects include: popped pieces; broken wires; and detached screws,caps, and stickers.
 - 5b) If a puzzle defect occurs during the solve, the competitor may choose to repair the defect and continue the solve, or to stop the solve.
     - 5b1) If a competitor chooses to repair the puzzle, he must repair only the defective pieces.
 Tools and/or pieces of other puzzles must not be used to repair the original puzzle.
 Penalty: disqualification of the solve.
-    - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving said puzzle.
+    - 5b2) Any repair to a puzzle must not give the competitor any advantage in solving the puzzle.
 Penalty: disqualification of the solve.
     - 5b3) If, after repairing the puzzle but before the end of the solve, the competitor finds that the puzzle is unsolvable, he may disassemble and assemble a maximum of 4 pieces to make the puzzle solvable.
     - 5b4) In blindfolded events, a puzzle defect may only be repaired during the solve, and all repairs must be performed blindfolded.
 Penalty: disqualification of the solve.
-    - 5b5) If parts of the puzzle (e.g. a centre cap of a cube) are still defective or not fully rotated (e.g. a 5x5x5 centre piece twisted in its spot) at the end of the attempt, the result shall be recorded as the worst state obtainable via reassembly of the puzzle (e.g. a pyraminx with a detached tip may be reassembled in three states one fully solved, and two "+2" states; the solve would be recorded as a "+2" state).
-[ACTION: Move the exalpmes to Guidelines]
+    - 5b5) If parts of the puzzle are still defective or not fully placed at the end of the attempt, the result shall be recorded as the worst state obtainable via reassembly of the puzzle.
 - 5c) If a competitor has a puzzle defect, this does not give him the right to an extra attempt.

 ## Article 7: Environment